oberblastmeister/rooter.nvim/README.md

       return vim.fn.expand [[%:p:h]]
     end,
 }

--- setup the rooter, will not setup autocommand if manual = true rooter.setup()
 ```

 You can also root manually.
 You can do `:Root` which is a wrapper around `:lua require'rooter'.root()`